-We will disclose amendments to, or waivers of, our Code of Business Conduct that are required to be disclosed under the U.S. Securities and Exchange Commission ("SEC") and NYSE rules or any other applicable laws, rules, and regulations.
+We will disclose amendments to, or waivers of, our Code of Business Conduct that are required to be disclosed under the U.S. Securities and Exchange Commission ("SEC") and NYSE rules or any other applicable laws, rules, and regulations on our website at www.technipfmc.com.
+The information on our website is not a part of this U.K. Annual Report and is not incorporated into any of our filing made with the SEC.
 Any waiver of our Code of Business Conduct for our officers and directors must be approved by the Board or a relevant Board committee.
 We have not made any such waivers, and do not anticipate making any such waiver.